twitter-together/action/docs/01-create-twitter-app.md

 You might be asked to add a phone number to your twitter account before proceeding.
 If the phone number is used in another account, it won’t let you use it again.
 But you can remove the phone number from the other account.
 You can change it back once your developer account was approved.

+Your twitter account will also need to be associated with an email address.
+If it isn't yet, set the email address in your twitter account [email settings](https://twitter.com/settings/email).

 ![](twitter-02-sign-up-for-developer-account.png)

 ### Who are you requesting access for?